 Lenka translated our company's website without any difficulties.
 We appreciated her professional approach, promptness and appropriate price.

 Thank you very much.
 I would like to compliment you on your diligent work, critical thinking and professional approach.
 I am pleased :)

 Cooperation with Lenka was simply great.
 The translation was precise and high-quality.
 I will surely contact this talented translator again.

-Since then, my journey has been really awesome.
-I went on to study English Language Translation and learnt as much as I could about translation process in theory as well as in practice.
-After graduation, I got an opportunity to work as a Czech translator at Alpha CRC in Cambridge, where I spent great six months.
+After I obtained my Master's degree, I got an opportunity to work as a Czech translator at Alpha CRC in Cambridge, where I spent great six months.
 Then I decided to go freelance to make sure that the outcomes of my work depend solely on me.
-Now I enjoy the flexibility of working for various clients, travelling and learning new languages (currently Korean).
-I have been focusing on IT and technology, which have become my great hobbies, and also on literature and humanities.
-If you’d like to work with me, I’ll be thrilled to meet you!
+Now I enjoy the flexibility of working for various clients, travelling and learning new languages (currently Spanish and Korean).

 2012 – Present